koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 <dd>
 <ul>
-<li><em>Bailey:</em>We should solve outer alignment by specifying a reward signal which can’t reasonably be gamed and which expresses what we want ／is aligned with our values.
+<li><em>Bailey</em>: We should solve outer alignment by specifying a reward signal which can’t reasonably be gamed and which expresses what we want ／is aligned with our values.
 This reward signal should return good outputs far outside of the normal distribution of human experience, such that it doesn’t have bad maxima.</li>
 <li><em>Motte</em>: All else equal, it’s better to reward the agent for doing good things (like making someone smile) and to penalize it for doing bad things (like hurting people).</li>
 </ul>
 </dd>